 When you decide to get married, it truly is one of the happiest and most momentous occasions in your life.
-However, that excited buzz may start to fade when you are faced with the family politics that come with wedding planning.
+However, that exciting buzz may start to fade when you are faced with the family politics that come with wedding planning.

 The size of the wedding can often be a difficult topic for some couples.
 One person may be interested in just having a small and intimate wedding and the other might want to invite everyone they have ever met to what they feel will be ‘the wedding of the century!’

 Your budget is the most important thing to consider when creating your guest list.
-Although you may appeal to you to send wedding invitations to everyone you know, the chances are you will end up regretting it when you begin newly-wed life having blown all the money you have ever saved.
+Although it may appeal to you to send wedding invitations to everyone you know, chances are you will end up regretting it when you begin your newly-wed life having blown all the money you have ever saved.
 Only invite as many people as you can physically afford and check that your chosen wedding venue can fit all your guests comfortably.

 Naturally, leaving some people off the wedding invitation list could cause some awkward situations.
 Although everyone’s feelings do need to be considered, couples should be confident in the knowledge that the most important part of the wedding is that they are celebrating their love for each other and the opinions of distant relatives who couldn’t be invited should not impact upon that.
 A good way to compromise is to invite a close-knit number of people to the ceremony and to the wedding breakfast and invite more people to the reception.